What to do if…

 What can wait

-- You do not need to write complaints, post online, or gather lots of background information before seeking help.
+- You do not need to write a complaint, post online, or gather a full history before seeking help.

-- You do not need to finish chores, travel plans, or work tasks first if symptoms are clearly worsening.
+- You do not need to finish chores, work tasks, travel plans, or non-urgent messages before getting urgent advice if symptoms are clearly worsening.

 Important reassurance